 - Solid hardwood is milled from a real hardwood species, making it the sole material used in the making of this type of flooring.

-- Engineered hardwood is more suitable in high-moisture areas or in areas with frequent temperature changes than solid hardwood due to its “multiple-ply plank” construction.
+- Engineered hardwood is more suitable in high-moisture areas or in areas with frequent temperature changes than solid hardwood due to its “multiple-ply plank” construction and SPC core.

 - Solid hardwood is noted for adding overall structural strength to the building in which it is installed.
 The degree to which this is true depends upon the species.

-- Engineered hardwood flooring shows the same character variations as solid hardwood flooring as they’re both made from natural materials.
+- Engineered hardwood flooring shows the same character variations as solid hardwood flooring.
+The surface of both are natural materials.
 Solid and engineered hardwood can be either clean and uniform or rustic with lots of character–it simply depends on the style and grade of material of your product.

-- Engineered hardwood is constructed to be more dimensionally stable through multi-ply design.
+- Engineered hardwood is more dimensionally stable through multi-ply design.
 This allows greater resistance to humidity changes.

 - Solid hardwood is prone to expansion, warping, and cupping to a significant degree if exposed to humidity changes.

-- Engineered hardwood is surely a suitable choice when solid wood is not applicable due to increased moisture or heat.
+- Engineered hardwood is the best choice when solid wood is not appropriate due to increased moisture or heat.
 It is more resistant to both compared to solid wood.
+There are waterproof options as well, so you can install it in bathrooms, kitchens and basements.

 - Solid hardwood is unsuitable for applications at any location with increased moisture or high temperatures.
-These could be areas which are not environmentally controlled, damp areas such as below-grade installations, and over radiant heating systems.
+For example, non-environmentally controlled or damp areas, such as below-grade installations, and over radiant heating systems.

 - Engineered hardwood does not warp or cup during climatic changes.
 It is more resistant to higher moisture levels than solid flooring.
 It is a better choice for installation over radiant heat sources, basements, and locations in rainy climates.

-- Solid hardwood generally expands and contracts a lot more than engineered wood during climatic changes, especially during extremes in heat, cold, and precipitation.
+- Solid hardwood generally expands and contracts more than engineered wood during climate changes, especially during extremes in heat, cold, and precipitation.

 When deciding on a new wood floor, it’s a good idea to consider the conditions this floor will encounter.
-This will help inform you on the best type of floor for your space.
+For information on solid hardwood vs engineered, this will help inform you on the best type of flooring for your space.
 With both solid and engineered hardwood, you will get a beautiful floor that will add value to your space.